-When a student is suspended from competing in an extracurricular activity for violation of this code of conduct they may participate in practices at the discretion of the coach/advisor.
+When a student is suspended from competing in an extracurricular activity for violation of this Code of Conduct, he or she may participate in practices at the discretion of the coach/advisor.
 Students may not be in team uniform while suspended from participating in a competition.